DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 is attacked further, the player begins an Epic Event alone.
 Each additional hit requires a Conviction Check vs. their attacker's TC that the player may respond to with one or more cards to pass an unknown DR as the Great Void calls out to them.
 Each additional card played grants +1 modifier.
 6. **Burned** As an action, a Dealer can make a DR 3 Intuition check to stop the burning.
-On a failure, they take 1 fire damage (bypassing AP).
+On a failure, they take 1 damage bypassing AP.
 7. **Poisoned** At the start of their turn, a Dealer makes a DR 3 Vitality Check to shake off the effects of the poison.
-On a failure, they take 1 poison damage (bypassing AP).
+On a failure, they take 1 damage bypassing AP.
 8. **Frozen** Movement speed is reduced by half and all skill checks are drawn at Lower Hand (1).
 A Dealer makes a DR 3 Strength Check at the end of their turn to attempt to end the freeze.

 ### Health and Armor